-Twitter, Facebook, email, websites and texting - there are many ways to keep in contact with your customers.
+Twitter, Facebook, email, websites and texts - there are many ways to keep in contact with your customers.
 But did you know that your office phone system can improve customer service, increase sales and boost profits?
 Rachel Miller reports

 Communications technology moves fast.
 Social media and smartphones are transforming the way we do business.
 But while you're running to catch up with the latest trends, it can be easy to neglect the desktop phone.